ezgimez/ezgimez.github.io/index.md

 Hi, I am Ezgi (she/they).
 I am a **PhD candidate in Electrical and Computer Engineering** at *New York University* where I'm advised by [Elza Erkip](https://wp.nyu.edu/elza_erkip/).
 I hold an (integrated) MEng degree in Electrical Electronics Engineering from *Imperial College London*.
 Recent collaborators include [Jona Ballé](https://balle.io/) and [Aaron B. Wagner](https://www.ece.cornell.edu/faculty-directory/aaron-b-wagner) and [Deniz Gündüz](https://profiles.imperial.ac.uk/d.gunduz).

 I am a collaborative researcher and enjoy working with people from diverse backgrounds.
-My current research is driven by a passion for **connecting theory and practice** in compression and (tele)communication problems, particularly in distributed scenarios.
-I leverage tools from **deep learning, signal processing, data compression and information theory**, *yielding interpretable results*.
+My current research is driven by a passion for **connecting theory and practice** in data compression and communication problems, particularly in distributed scenarios.
+I leverage tools from **learning, signal processing, compression and information theory**, *yielding interpretable results*.
 When I am not busy with research, I enjoy hiking and expanding my food and coffee ☕ palate.

 I am always happy to chat about topics at the intersection of information theory and deep/machine learning -- feel free to drop me an email at *ezgi(dot)ozyilkan(at)nyu(dot)edu*!